mayooot/gpu-docker-api/docs/en.md

 foo-1 will be created to replace foo-0 (foo-0 will not be deleted), similar to how updating a Pod in K8s will be a rolling replacement.

-It's worth noting that the new container doesn't look much different from the old one, except for the parts we specified to be updated, and even the software you installed, which will appear in the new container as is.
+It's worth noting that the new container does not look much different from the old one, except for the parts we specified to be updated, and even the software you installed, which will appear in the new container as is.
 Not to mention, the data disk, file storage, environment variables, and port mapping, which looks pretty cool 😎.